 This means that by occupying the space at WePress, you agree to create a safer space for others by engaging with compassion, listening, and physically creating space.

 Our new space is on the ground floor of The Beacon Hotel at 9 W. Hastings Street.
-It is wheelchair accessible with a wheelchair accessible washroom that has a handrail.
-We will post more accessibility details soon!

 If you are attending a letterpress workshop, please note that the height of the press is 38″.
 Operating the press requires pulling of levers and turning of cranks, and usually printing is done in pairs.

 If you need ASL interpretation please contact as early as possible, but no later than 2 weeks prior to the workshop, so that we may try to book an interpreter.

 WePress is not accessible to people with Multiple Chemical Sensitives due to the the use of letterpress ink and some solvent.
 Additionally, materials used in our space include: paint, stamp pads, glue,

 For details on the solvents and inks used read the MSDS sheets:

 We have a few miscellaneous inks outside of these brands that are used from time to time.
 These are hand me downs, donations, and recycled inks.
 If you have any concerns about which inks will be used in your workshop, please contact us at email@example.com.

 To minimize effects, we have a Airpura – C600 Air Purifier for Airborne Chemicals that filters the VOCs from the air.
 We run this air purifier during printmaking workshops.